rsksmart/RSKIPs/IPs/RSKIP_repriceRead.md

 ## Motivation

+Executing transactions requires accessing (and modifying) the latest snapshot of *blockchain state*: this includes account balances, nonces, contract code, and contract storage.
+In RSK, state is stored using a single binary prefix tree called the *unitrie*.
+In the reference client imlementation (RSKJ), the unitrie is backed up on disk using a LevelDB key-value datastore.
+Only some portions of the unitrie are loaded on to RAM as needed to execute transactions.

 Recent experiments [0] indicate that some EVM trie opcodes are *underpriced* relative to actual resource use.
-For example, the current state (unitrie) of the RSK network can be read from disk  at the rate of about 400 unitrie nodes per second.
-Caching some nodes leads to a 10X increase in *lookup speed*  to about 3000 nodes/sec.
+For example, the current state of the RSK network can be read from disk  at the rate of about 400 unitrie nodes per second.
+Caching some nodes in memory leads to a 10X increase in *lookup speed*  to about 3000 nodes/sec.
 Loading the *entire current state* of the RSK mainnet (in a single binary file) increases the lookup speed by 100X, relative to reading from disk, to around 35000 nodes/sec.
-The tradeoff is that the speedup consumes an additional 250MB in RAM.
+The tradeoff is that this requires an additional 250MB of RAM to store the entire state snapshot in memory.

-Suppose that `1 gas` is about `30 nanoseconds` of VM execution time  (hardware dependent, see Rationale section below).
-Even with the most favorable scenario of keeping the entire trie in memory (35K lookups/sec),  each lookup takes about 28600 nanoseconds.
-Thus, a trie node lookup has an *impilicit cost* of about 950 gas.
-However, the current cost of `BAL` is 400 gas.
-An `SLOAD` appears *severely underpriced* at 200 gas.
+There is no unique way to link execution resource use and resource pricing (gas costs).
+So we have to approximate this relationship.
+Suppose that `1 gas` is about `30 nanoseconds` of VM execution time.
+Naturally, this is hardware dependent, see Rationale section below.
+Even with the most favorable scenario of keeping the entire trie in memory (35K lookups/sec),  each lookup takes nearly 28500 nanoseconds.
+Thus, a trie node lookup has an *impilicit cost* of about 950 gas (using 1 gas = 30 ns).
+However, the current cost of `BAL` is 400 gas while a `SLOAD` costs just 200 gas.
 Both of these codes are used quite frequently.
+Recall that reading from disk is much slower, about 400 nodes per second.
+That implies an implicit cost of 83000 gas for a lookup.

+Thus, depending on how much state is cached in RAM, the implict cost of an `SLOAD` (priced at 200 gas) can vary from 1000 gas to 83000 gas.
+Again, this is assuming a 1:30 ratio between gas and execution time in nanoseconds.
 Correcting underpriced operations to reflect their actual resource consumption improves security (from attacks), scalabity and fairness.

 ## Specification